Milton-R/petrolStation/README.md

 16. 1 May 2017
 	* Tristan has Till has been printed to TextView
-	* Kelvin has finished redoing the original UML diagram
+	* Milton has finished redoing the original UML diagram
-	* Kelvin has made the class hierarchy
+	* Kelvin has made the Class hierarchy

+17. 2 May 2017
+	* Kelvin has finished the _"Instructions on how to build and run the program"_ Section of the Report.
+	* Milton to redo the Wireframe by tonight
+		* Keep the original as sample of GUI changes.

+18. 3 May 2017 (LAST RECORD OF WORK)
+	*

 # Advisory
 Used for Aston University CS1410: Java Programming Development